moon-up/moon-sdk-kotlin/docs/LitecoinApi.md

 <a id="signLitecoinTransaction"></a>
 # **signLitecoinTransaction**
-> AccountControllerResponse signLitecoinTransaction(authorization, accountName, litecoinTransactionInput)
+> LitecoinAPIResponse signLitecoinTransaction(authorization, accountName, litecoinTransactionInput)